chandrahaswtw/outlook-clone/README.md

 ### PACKAGES USED
 - **mobx** and **mobx-react-lite** for state management.
-- For icons, I've used **react-fontawesome** library.
+- **react-fontawesome** library for icons.
-- **node-sass** as CSS Precompiler
+- **node-sass** as CSS Precompiler.
-- No other extra packages used apart from these.
+- None other extra packages were used apart from these.

 ### The app resembles the Microsoft outlook with the following features: